-The lychees in this consignment have:
+The longans in this consignment have:

-(i) been inspected in accordance with appropriate official procedures and found to be free from regulated pests, specified by the New Zealand Ministry for Primary Industries.
+been inspected in accordance with appropriate official procedures and found to be free (i) from any visually detectable quarantine pests, specified by MPI.

 NOTE: Compliance with this additional declaration is not necessary for arthropods if the Thailand NPPO certifies export of this consignment under Appendix 4.
 The consignment may contain live (but infertile or unable to emerge from pupation) regulated arthropod pests.